Skip to content

 Before displaying the Financial Connections flow, your page should include a Connect Financial Account button to present the Stripe’s UI.

 In your app, retrieve the FinancialConnectionsSession client secret and publishable key from the endpoint you created in the previous step.
-Set your publishable key using StripeAPI.shared and initialize FinancialConnectionsSheet.
+Set your publishable key using StripeAPI.shared and initialise FinancialConnectionsSheet.
 Pass the returnURL you set up in the previous step.

 ViewController.swift